When is an Inquest Held? (NSW)

 - the person died while in or temporarily absent from a hospital within the meaning of the Mental Health Act 1990 and while the person was a resident at the hospital for the purpose of receiving care, treatment or assistance.

-An inquest can also be held if the coroner believes that a person died (section 13A of the Coroners Act 1980):
+Under Section 13A of the Coroner’s Act, an inquest can also be held if the coroner believes that a person died:

 - while in the custody of a police officer or in other lawful custody, or while escaping or attempting